- What is Lyme Disease?

 Marie first joined the LDAA in 2014 as the mother of a child with Lyme-like illness.
 She credits the LDAA with helping her family through this difficult time and is looking forward to providing others with that same support.
 After appropriate treatment, Marie’s daughter is now in remission.

 Sharon has worked in the field of health and wellness for almost 40 years.
-She was an Intensive Care Unit nurse for 20 years and has run a business focussing on nutrition for a further 18 years.
+She was an Intensive Care Unit nurse for 20 years and has run a business focusing on nutrition for a further 18 years.

 Sharon has been involved with the LDAA since its inception in 2009 and fulfilled the role of President from 2013-2017.